NordicID/ar8x_app_hidreader/README.md

 Keep in mind also that you need to first start the application on the web UI of your Smart Device before opening the configuration view for the app.
 Otherwise the application will not be able to access the settings since there's no "backend" available through the MQTT broker.

-If you are not yet familiar with the documentation for the Nordic ID Smart Devices, it's highly recommended that you go through them first before starting to modify and/or use this sample application: https://github.com/NordicID/ar8x_samples/tree/master/docs